iAbhishek91/google-cloud/Services/NW-02-cloud-load-balancing.md

       - a capacity scaler: additional control that interact with balancing mode. *for operating at max of 80% CPU utilization, configure BM as 80% and capacity scaler with 100%, if you want to cut instance utilization into half the set BM to 80% and capacity scaler with 50%.*
     - any change to the network are NOT instantaneous and it takes minutes to propagate the change over the network.
   - health check recommended for load balancing scenario.
-- **Global SSL Proxy**: Layer 4 load balancing of non HTTPs SSL traffic based on load.
-Supported on specific port number.
+- **Global SSL Proxy**:
+  - Layer 4 load balancing of non HTTPs SSL traffic based on load.
-- **Global TCP Proxy**: Layer 4 non SSL TCP traffic. supported on specific port number.
+  - Supported on specific port number.
+  - Terminates TLS session at load balancing layer and forwards the traffic to instance using TCP or TLS/SSL protocol. *SSL lb also forwards traffic based on the nearest instance and healthy instance available using TCP or SSL*.
+  - supports IPV4 and IPV6
+  - Supports:
+    - intelligent routing: understand capacity of the backends, health check and also location.
+    - certificate management: only need to upload customer facing certificate. rest all is taken care by google.
+    - auto security patching of the load balancer, when required
+    - SSL policies.
-- **Regional**:
+- **Global TCP Proxy**:
+  - Exactly same as SSL proxy load balancer, only difference it do not perform any certificate management.
+- **Regional/ network load balancing**:
   - Load balancing of any traffic (TCP and UDP).
 Supports any port number.
+  - non proxy load balancer unlike Glocal SSL proxy & TCP proxy load balancer.
+  - *Backend*:
+    - can be *instance group*:
+    - or *target pool*: they are resource that defines a group of instance that receive incoming traffic from forwarding rules.
+      - the destination instance is picked by the load balancer based on the HASH of source IP:port and destination IP:port.
+      - supports only TCP and UDP
+      - should be in the same region
+      - Each target pool can have only one health check
+      - 50 target pool per project is possible.
   - it uses *maglev*, large  distributed software system.
 - **Regional internal TCP**:
   - Load balancing of traffic inside VPC.
   - Use for the internal tiers of multi-tier application.
   - Layer-4(TCP/UDP).
-  - Layer-4 uses *Andromeda*, which is google software defined network virtualization stack.
+  - Layer-4 uses *Andromeda*, which is google software defined network virtualization stack. *Generally in proxy based load balancer like TCP proxy load balancer or SSL proxy load balancer there is two connection created.
+One b/w client and load balancer and load balancer to the instances.
+However regional load balancer do for creat two connection.
+The client directly connects with the instance load balancer only help in between.
+This is possible because of Andromeda's network virtualization stack.*
+  - use case: traditional 3 tier application.
 - **Regional internal Http(s)**:
   - and Layer-7(HTTP(s))-BETA load balancers
   - Layer-7 is a proxy based load balancer